2009–10 South Pacific cyclone season: Seasonal summary

 The 2009–10 South Pacific cyclone season was near its climatological average, with eight tropical depressions intensifying into tropical cyclones within the South Pacific to the east of 160°E, while another system became a tropical cyclone after it had left the basin. a warm ENSO episode persisted during the season through April, peaking in late December.
 The El Niño event slowly decayed due to consistently negative SOI values and weak trade winds in the tropics.
-The active Madden–Julian oscillation phases generally occurred during periods of increased convective activity in the region, but in March, only a weak pulse traversed the region but at the same time an Equatorial Rossby wave tracked westwards and triggered Cyclone's Tomas and Ului.
+The active Madden–Julian oscillation phases generally occurred during periods of increased convective activity in the region, but in March, only a weak pulse traversed the region but at the same time an Equatorial Rossby wave tracked westwards and triggered Cyclones Tomas and Ului.

 Tropical Cyclone Mick was the first tropical disturbance to grace the waters of the South Pacific Ocean during the season.
 Tropical Cyclone Mick originally developed as a Tropical Disturbance on December 3, and gradually developed before it was named Tropical Cyclone Mick late on December 12.
 During the next couple of days the disturbance, the system accelerated towards the southeast while gradually intensifying further before peaking on December 14, with 10-minute sustained windspeeds of 110 km/h, (65 mph) and 1-minute winds of 130 km/h, (80 mph).
 Later that day, Mick made landfall on Viti Levu to the northeast of Nadi and as a result of land interaction, Mick rapidly weakened and became an extratropical depression early the next day.
 On December 6, Tropical Disturbance 02F developed about 1000 km (620 mi) to the north of Suva, Fiji.